chaseruskin/orbit/docs/src/3_user/1_develop_ip.md

 Orbit will collect the list of necessary files for you to build and execute a workflow.
 This command must be ran from within the current working IP.

+Collect filesets defined for a plugin and write to a blueprint file:
 ```
 $ orbit plan --plugin <alias>
 ```